 Pretty boring right?

-But ..by knitting this little tension square it will help you match the knitting tension you have with the gauge in your knitting pattern.
+But ..when you knit this little gauge swatch it'll help you match the knitting gauge you have with the gauge in your knitting pattern.

 This is what it will look like in a knitting pattern: